-- The customer signs an agreement either with the ID-authority or Signicat for every ID infrastructure they want to connect to.
+- The customer signs an agreement either with the ID authority or Signicat for every ID infrastructure they want to connect to.

-Clarifications with ID-authority
+Clarifications with ID authorities

 National identification numbers

 National identification numbers (such as the Swedish personnummer or Norwegian fødselsnummer) are regarded as personal sensitive data in most countries.
 In order to obtain permission to use national identification numbers in applications, some ID authorities require that the customer has a a license or implements end-user consent in their application.
-Signicat informs the customer about these requirements, and how they could be handled.
+Signicat informs the customer about these requirements, and how they can be handled.

-Signicat’s roles and authorizations should be clarified in the agreements between the customer and the ID-authority.
+Signicat’s roles and authorizations should be clarified in the agreements between the customer and the ID authority.
 The purpose is not only to secure and simplify the establishment process, but also future maintenance.

-- Responsibility to receive and install merchant, enterprise or SSL certificates.
+- Responsibility to receive and install merchant, enterprise or SSL certificates

-- Responsibility to accept and sign ID-specific certificate tests.
+- Responsibility to accept and sign ID-specific certificate tests

-- Responsibility to renew merchant, enterprise or SSL certificates.
+- Responsibility to renew merchant, enterprise or SSL certificates

-- Responsibility to revoke merchant, enterprise or SSL certificates.
+- Responsibility to revoke merchant, enterprise or SSL certificates

-Formal ID specific approval
+Formal ID-specific approval

 Remark: It is quite possible to use a SAML client kit from other parties than Signicat.
 However, this requires that Signicat’s SAML signing certificate is configured with this client kit.

-Several of Signicat’s products and ID-solutions require the installation of security certificates that represent the merchant.
+Several of Signicat’s products and ID solutions require the installation of security certificates that represent the merchant.
 Depending on products/ ID-solutions the customer has selected, the following certificates must be ordered and properly installed:

-- Most ID-solutions require a merchant certificate issued by the ID-authority.
+- Most ID solutions require a merchant certificate issued by the ID authority.

-- Signicat’s sub-domain product requires an SSL certificate issued by a certificate authority.
+- Signicat’s subdomain product requires an SSL certificate issued by a certificate authority.
 This SSL certificate must be installed in Signicat’s production environment.

 - Signicat’s SSO product requires a SAML signature certificate that represents the SSO partner.
 This certificate must be installed in Signicat’s production environment.

 Each customer configuration in Signicat’s systems has a unique name.
 This name represents a company or merchant uniquely in our systems, and it will be used in a variety of contexts: in the technical integration, in the extranet, in the URL, in reporting, and in billing.
 This name should be as intuitive as possible.
-Signicat informs the customer about the use of this name, and suggest a suitable name for the configuration.
+Signicat informs the customer about the use of this name, and suggests a suitable name for the configuration.